 The first project conducted was on the Hempstead Turnpike on Long Island.
-After a detailed study, improvements included: remarking and widening crosswalks, increasing pedestrian crossing times at signals, adding new crosswalks, adding latching pedestrian buttons, adding new signals, signal timing changes, bus stop relocations and the installation of raised medians.
-These improvements were done in conjuction with an enforcement blitz and education campaign targeting the contributing behaviors determined in the crash data review.

-Building on this success, the department is working on studies of the entire Sunrise Highway (Route 27) and Route 110 corridors from a pedestrian safety perspective as well as Route 5/Central Avenue and Hoosick Street (Route 7) in the Albany Capital District.
+After a detailed study, improvements included: remarking and widening crosswalks, increasing pedestrian crossing times at signals, adding new crosswalks, adding latching pedestrian buttons, adding new signals, signal timing changes, bus stop re-locations and the installation of raised medians.
+These improvements were done in conjunction with an enforcement blitz and education campaign targeting the contributing behaviors determined in the crash data review.
+The department is also working on improvements to the entire Sunrise Highway (Route 27) and Route 110 corridors; Route 5/Central Avenue and Hoosick Street (Route 7) in the Albany Capital District and Route 59 in Rockland County.
 The improvements and action plans are expected to be very similar to what is being done on Route 24 (Hempstead Turnpike).